btemplep/authzee/docs/specification.md

 A grant is applicable to a request if all of the following are true:
 - The grant has 0 actions OR the request action is in the grant actions.
 - The JSON execute function is called with the grant's query as the `expression` parameter, along with the request and grant nested under an object as the `data` parameter like so: `execute(grant.query, {"request": <request body>, "grant": <grant_body>})`
-- The JSON  function call produces no errors
+- The JSON query execute function call produces no errors
 - The result of the JSON execute function is equal to the grant's equality property value